apache/flink/docs/internal_add_operator.md

 **Runtime**

-Runtime Operators are implemented using the [Driver](https://github.com/apache/incubator-flink/blob/master/stratosphere-runtime/src/main/java/eu/stratosphere/pact/runtime/task/PactDriver.java) interface.
+Runtime Operators are implemented using the {% gh_link /stratosphere-runtime/src/main/java/eu/stratosphere/pact/runtime/task/PactDriver.java "Driver" %} interface.
 The interface defines the methods that describe the operator towards the runtime.
-The [MapDriver](https://github.com/apache/incubator-flink/blob/master/stratosphere-runtime/src/main/java/eu/stratosphere/pact/runtime/task/MapDriver.java) serves as a simple example of how those operators work.
+The {% gh_link /stratosphere-runtime/src/main/java/eu/stratosphere/pact/runtime/task/MapDriver.java "MapDriver" %} serves as a simple example of how those operators work.

 The runtime works with the `MutableObjectIterator`, which describes data streams with the ability to reuse objects, to reduce pressure on the garbage collector.